tguptacs/Problems/SDEChallenge/README.md

 ## Coding Question

 Write an interface for a data structure that can provide the moving average of the last N elements added, add elements to the structure and get access to the elements.
 Provide an efficient implementation of the interface for the data structure.
-### Minimum Requirements

 ## It's a C++ project.

 There are 3 main things.
-1. Provide a separate interface (IE `interface`/`trait`) with documentation for the data structure
+##1.
+Interface with documentation for the data structure

--- Interface
-### "Structure" Interface of the functions supported by the data structure.
+## "Structure" Interface defines the methods supported by the data structure.
 C++ supports pure virtual functions.
 Functions provided are:

-	virtual double averageLastMoving()=0;
-	Get the average of last N elements.
-Element insertion updates the total sum accordingly.

-	virtual void addElement(T ele)=0;
+	#### virtual void addElement(T ele)=0;
+	Adds the element to the structure

-	virtual int size()=0;
+	#### virtual int size()=0;
+	Gets the number of elements

+	#### virtual double movingAverage(int n)=0;
+	Returns the moving average of last N elements

+	#### virtual T getElement(int index)=0;
+	Returns the element at index

-	virtual Iterator begin()=0;
+	#### virtual Iterator begin()=0;
-	Returns the pointer to first element.
+	Returns the iterator to first element

-	virtual Iterator end()=0;
+	#### virtual Iterator end()=0;
-	Returns the pointer to last element.
+	Returns the iterator to last element

-	Implementation
+###Implementation
-	Implemented it using data structures: list.
+   Implemented it using data structures: list, hashmap

-LinkedList is suitable for situation that ADD/GET operations usually happens on the first or last positions.

--- Traits
+	1(b).
+Traits

- "Base" structure defines the basic.
+	#### "Base" structure defines the basic.
 Extend the base traits to define user element.
 Functions provided:
 		virtual double getValue()=0;
 		For example, SimpleElement is the simplest trait in this case.

-2. Provide an implementation for the interface
+##2.
+Implementation for the interface

- "StructureImpl" class defines the implementation of interface "Structure"
+### "StructureImpl" class defines the implementation of interface "Structure"

+	The data structure is implemented using Linked List and Hash Map.
+All elements are stored sequentially in the List.
+HashMap is used to store the sum of all the elements so far at each index.
+It also stores the pointer to an element in the list.

-	- "addElement" function always pushes the element into list of elements.
-It uses the traits to calculate the sum.
-It also removes the old elements, when the size of list exceeds the original capacity N(window size)
+	#### "addElement" function always pushes the element into list.
+It also updates the sum in HashMap, cosidering the latest element.
+It also keeps the reference to the new element pushed back in the list.

-	- "averageLastMoving" function calculate the average with calculated sum and initial capacity
+	#### "movingAverage" function returns the average of last n elements.
+It takes n as a parameter.
+It takes 3 conditions.
+	a. if N <= 0
+		It should consider nothing when calculating the average.
+	b. if N >= total number of elements
+		It should return the average of all the elements
+	c. if N is the range less than number of elements in the structure.
+N > 0 && N < size It should find out the sum before N elements from HashMap.
+It substracts that sum from total sum to find out the sum of N elements.
+It returns the average of last N elements.

+	#### "getElement" function returns the element at given index.
+It finds the list iterator(element position) from HashMap with the given index.
+It returns the element from list with iterator found in the Map.

-	- "size" returns the number of elements in the data structure
+	#### "size" returns the number of elements in the data structure
-	- "begin" and "end" returns the pointer to first and last elements.
+	#### "begin" and "end" returns the pointer to first and last elements.

 ## Design Question